 Curriculum within the teaching - French program will help you to master speaking, writing and communicating in French.
 You'll also explore the many factors that affect the school performance of second-language learners, giving you better insight into teaching techniques and how to best reach your students.
 A wide variety of electives, including directed studies and independent study classes, allow you to personalize your studies and explore the topics that most interest you.

-Classes for teaching - French majors may include:
+What classes do teaching - French majors take?

 Learn more about the teaching - French major in the UWEC course catalog.